-36. Extract of Annual Return
+33. Extract of Annual Return:

 Pursuant to the amendments to Section 134(3)(a) and Section 92(3) of the Companies Act, 2013 read with Rule 12 of the Companies (Management and Administration) Rules, 2014, the requirement to annex form MGT-9 to this report is no longer required.
+The Company does not have a website hence, the requirement to provide the link to the Annual Return does not arise.

-37. Secretarial Standards
+34. Secretarial Standards